More information about the University decision to begin the spring 2021 semester remotely:

 Please note: When checking your courses in LionPath, please review all components of the course to ensure you are viewing the complete mix of delivery formats.
 In LionPath, be sure to click on “Class Schedule,” the word “More,” select Spring Term, and then continue to see all components for your classes.

-The spring semester begins on Tuesday, January 19, and campus-based residential instruction will end Friday, April 30, with finals set for May 3–7.
+All spring semester classes begin remotely on Jan.
+19, 2021, with a plan to return to those courses scheduled as in-person on Feb.
+15. Campus-based residential instruction will end Friday, April 30, with finals set for May 3–7.
 To minimize travel and lower the risk of spreading coronavirus on campuses, there is no spring break week.

 For those students who are immunocompromised or at-risk, the University will work with you to develop appropriate accommodations.
 For students who are unable to return to any campus this spring or are unable to wear a face mask due to medical conditions, there are flexible options so that you can continue to make progress toward your degree.